African-American scientists and technicians on the Manhattan Project: Background

 The Manhattan Project was a massive research and development initiative led by the United States during World War II, to design and build the first atomic weapons.
 The project was coordinated under the direction of Major General Leslie Groves of the U.S. Army Corps of Engineers.
 Research and production of fissile material and weapons development took place at more than thirty sites across the United States, the United Kingdom, and Canada.

-Key sites included Columbia University where researchers considered the theoretical foundations, feasibility and design issues of dealing with atomic particles while carrying out experiments with the Columbia cyclotron;

-Oak Ridge, Tennessee where researchers developed methods for uranium processing, enrichment, and plutonium production; the Metallurgical Laboratory at the University of Chicago, where the first artificial nuclear reactor was built;

-the Hanford Site where plutonium was produced and separated from uranium;

-and Los Alamos, where implosion-type weapon development was carried out.
+Key sites included SAM Laboratories at Columbia University, where researchers considered the theoretical foundations, feasibility and design issues of dealing with atomic particles while carrying out experiments with the Columbia cyclotron; the Clinton Engineer Works at Oak Ridge, Tennessee, where researchers developed methods for uranium processing, enrichment, and plutonium production; the Metallurgical Laboratory at the University of Chicago, where the first nuclear reactor was designed and built; the Hanford Engineer Works, where plutonium was produced and separated from uranium; and the Los Alamos Laboratory, where nuclear weapon development was carried out.

 An estimated 130,000 Americans worked at secret facilities in the United States and Canada on the Manhattan Project between 1941 and 1946.
 Their jobs varied widely, from construction workers and clerks to theoretical physicists.
-The project was attended by an extreme level of secrecy: in 1945 Life magazine estimated that before the Hiroshima and Nagasaki bombings "Probably no more than a few dozen men in the entire country knew the full meaning of the Manhattan Project, and perhaps only a thousand others even were aware that work on atoms was involved."
+The project was attended by an extreme level of secrecy: in 1945 Life magazine estimated that before the bombing of Hiroshima and Nagasaki, "Probably no more than a few dozen men in the entire country knew the full meaning of the Manhattan Project, and perhaps only a thousand others even were aware that work on atoms was involved."

 The end of World War II brought with it the end of the Manhattan Project.
 The Atomic Energy Act was signed into law on August 1, 1946, creating the Atomic Energy Commission (AEC).
 It went into effect on January 1, 1947.
 Los Alamos became the Los Alamos National Laboratory, under AEC direction.
 The Chicago Metallurgical Laboratory was succeeded by the Argonne National Laboratory.
 A number of the African-American scientists and technicians continued to work at the Argonne National Laboratory, while others sought jobs in teaching and industry.